J-Schaefer/Universal-Commands-Latex/README.md

 # Universal Commands for LaTeX

 This repository contains some commands that can be included in a LaTeX document for ease of use.
-For now there are only german commands but english ones are coming soon.
+There is a german and an english version.

 ## Usage